hakanersu/codecourse-downloader/README.md

 ## Description
 Inspired from iamfreee/laracasts-downloader.
 Download or update your local catalogue with codecourse.com series.

+If you dont want to save your username and password in configuration file just remove username and password settings from configuration file.
+It will ask your username and password after you run downloader.
 #### An account with an active subscription is necessary!

 ## Requirements